Food & Beverages | Pet Foods

 Pet food under FDA jurisdiction includes articles used for food or drink for animals.
 This includes cat or dog food, treats, or snacks, but also includes products like horse feed.

 Pet Food Registration

 There are two levels of regulations on pet food registration.
 First, pet food facilities must register with FDA.
-Pet food is considered food under the Federal Food, Drug and Cosmetic Act (FFDCA).
+Pet food is considered a conventional food under the Federal Food, Drug and Cosmetic Act (FFDCA).
 Any facility that manufactures, processes, packs, or stores food for distribution in the United States must register with FDA.
 A foreign manufacturer must register and appoint a U.S. Agent for FDA communication purposes.
 See our facility registration page if your facility needs registration help.

 Pet Food Labeling

 USDA requires that importers have a Veterinary Service Permit (“VS Permit”) and/or a Plant Protection and Quarantine Permit (“PPQ Permit”) before receiving products (such as pet foods) containing certain animal- or plant-origin materials, to prevent certain diseases from being introduced into the United States.
-Failure to obtain the required permit and certifications will cause a delay and possible refusal of the goods at the U.S. Port.
+Failure to obtain the required permit and corresponding foreign veterinary health certifications will cause a delay and possible refusal of the goods at the U.S. Port.

 Technically, under U.S. law, there are no dietary supplements for animal use.
 The definition of the term dietary supplement includes only articles ingested "by man."
 There is an informal process FDA's Center for Veterinary Medicine has used in the past for marketing supplements for animals; however, with the reorganization at FDA, much of that has been institutionally lost.
 Nevertheless, there are regulatory and administrative mechanisms available for marketing supplements for animals.
 In many cases, the states will regulate the product as pet food and require the registration referenced above.